Also known as the Pugshund, the mix between our favorite Pug and the mighty Dachshund is an easy-going pet that is a delight to live with.

 In terms of health, the Daug inherits strong genes from both its parents.
 This makes it immune to a lot of diseases that other dog breeds may be at higher risk of developing.

-Having said that, general care has to be taken in order to protect your pet from illnesses and other concerns.
+Having said that, general care has to be taken to protect your pet from illnesses and other concerns.

 Being a mixed breed, the Daug can be predisposed to some congenital health issues, including diabetes, epilepsy, nerve and back problems, eye and ear infections, patellar luxation, hip dysplasia, Cushing’s disease, and allergies.